Tech

 ReactJS is Very Flexible

 Change happens at a rapid pace at Facebook, and React is built to adapt.
 Its flexibility is evident in various areas.
-For example, you can use React whether you’re building a website, web app, mobile app, or virtual reality applications.
+For example, you can use React whether you’re building a website, web app, mobile app, or virtual reality application.

 It can be tough to make sweeping changes to an existing website.
 With React, you can start by changing a few elements before eventually transitioning the entire site to React.
 Developers have a say in how to manage, build and test their projects with React.